tnoel20/Counterfactual_Openset_plus_plus/README.md

 "hypothesis": "Example run on {DATASET}",

 Also, generativeopenset/training.py is currently padding images to work with mnist.
-Comment out the two padding lines
+Comment out the two padding lines 43 and 210 of training.py to run this on SVHN or CIFAR-10.